 Travellers should review Morocco’s laws before entering the country.

-What Should I Take To Morocco?
+What Should I Take to Morocco?

 Here are some essential items to consider for your trip to Morocco: